Join us December 5th for youth movie night!

 Marion Independent Schools: Administrative Offices, Marion High School, Francis Marion Intermediate, Starry Elementary, Vernon Middle, and the football field.

-St. Mark's Lutheran Church that is being done in partnership with The Mississippi Valley Blood Center (MVBC).
+In addition to serving the schools there will be a blood drive at St. Mark's Lutheran Church that is being done in partnership with The Mississippi Valley Blood Center (MVBC).
 The MVBC serves 50 hospitals in Eastern Iowa, including Mercy Cedar Rapids, Mercy Iowa City, and the VA Hospital in Iowa City.
 They also supplement for St. Luke's Cedar Rapids and they provide about 10,000 units of blood to the University of Iowa Hospital.

-Kids Against Hunger at 1st Lutheran Church Cedar Rapids.
+Also there will be teams of people helping package food for Kids Against Hunger at 1st Lutheran Church Cedar Rapids.
 The goal is to package 8,000 meals to send overseas.
 There will also be a canned food drive to help fill the shelves of local food pantries.

 More information will be coming in the next week to 10 days so watch out for it and see how you can be a light to Cedar Rapids by volunteering some of your time.